How to prevent employee theft from happening to you

 - Fear of losing the confidence of other employees

 Ultimately, you have to decide on a case by case basis.
 How will you handle the situation?
-By only firing the employee, you’re not changing a lifestyle pattern.
-Certainly, the time and financial investment involved in prosecuting could be greater in the long run.
-The best method of preventing employee theft is to build a quality team.
-Add checks and balances to all of your systems.
+By only firing the employee, you’re not changing a lifestyle.
+But, the time and financial investment involved in prosecuting could be greater in the long run.
+The best method of preventing employee theft is to build a quality sales team.
+Put checks and balances into all of your systems.
 Stress to everyone that employee theft is taken seriously.
 Post signs that remind everyone “Shoplifters will be prosecuted.”
 Let your staff know you will take action.

 Receive tips, how-to guides, and moreYes Please!